toolisticon/maven-oss-parent-for-github/README.md

 ## Workflow
 The maven gitflow plugin is used to prepare and do releases.

 Development will happen on develop branch.

-Releases will be build on a release branch an later merged and pushed to master which triggers the release build via github actions.
+Releases will be prepared and executed on a release branch an later merged and pushed to master which triggers the release build via github actions.